Plain English Breakdown

 Who It Names or Affects

-- Early education programs run by state or local schools
+- Early education programs operated by state-owned entities or local education agencies for children below kindergarten grade.

 Terms To Know